-I’ve been cooking in a ceramic grill religiously for the past 18 months, mostly going low and slow for barbecue.
-I’ve been using the Kamado Joe Classic, Classic II, and Joe Jr. I love how these things hold the heat for hours and hours (especially in the wintertime) and how they capture the moisture in at the same time.
+I’ve been cooking in a ceramic grill religiously for years, mostly going low and slow for barbecue.
+I’ve been using the Kamado Joe Classic models and Joe Jr. I love how these things hold the heat for hours and hours (especially in the wintertime) and how they capture the moisture in at the same time.
 I’ve used the regular grill grates, cast iron grates, and the half moon griddle.
 While I recommend using all of these, my favorite accessory to use is the Joetisserie.
+And in this Joetisserie review, I will be giving my unbiased opinions of this porduct.

 What’s in the box?